Bulls vs. Heat Player Props Betting Odds

 |AST

-- Vucevic has dished out 3.3 assists per game, which is 0.2 less than Thursday's over/under.
+- Vucevic has made one three-pointer per game, which is less than his over/under in Saturday's game (1.5).

 Get Vucevic gear at Fanatics!